StamLab/footprinting2012/README.md

 Results
 =======
 The output of this program consists of unthresholded candidate footprints.
-The output is deterministic so if you run everything again with the same inputs, you will receive the same output.
+The output is deterministic so if you run everything again with the same inputs, you will receive the same results.
 The file format has 8 columns.

 1. The leftmost position of the left-flanking region
 2. The start of the central/core potential footprint (1 bp beyond the end of left-flanking region)